jiggzson/SEQ/README.md

 # SEQ
-Convert number sequence to polynomial form
+Convert number sequence to polynomial form using method of finite differences

 Example:
 I use the function generate to create a a sequence